scriptclump/mypets/services/content-service/README.md

 # Content Services
-Microservice for the content action.
+Microservice for the managing the content.

 ## Installation
 - `npm install`